miguelrisero/betterpic-web-content/blog/using-professional-ai-headshot-to-enhance-your-online-presence.md

 - **Boost your presence and participation**: Your target audience's eyes should be drawn to your profile picture, drawing them to your page.
 They ought to be encouraged to communicate with you in return.

-Here you can see a example of how AI-generated headshots can improve your LinkedIn profile picture:
+Here you can see an example of how AI-generated headshots can improve your LinkedIn profile picture:

 ![professional portrait of a white woman with white suit](https://www.betterpic.io/_vercel/image?url=/assets/blog/media/model-examples-1/betterpic-generated-headshot-52.jpg&w=768&q=70)